vivinano/MudaeAutoBot/README.md

 Typing $settings in your server with mudae should give you the snipe and kaksnipping timers.
 Using these values you usually snipes faster than a "Human" user can react

+Please when settings Delays avoid setting 0 as your delay as it might be to fast for mudae a minimum of 1 second to let mudae register that a character was rolled as is reacted to.

 (Keep in mind that changing Delays effect servers across the board not just 1 Server)

 # Requirments